Please follow the steps below before your immigrant visa interview at the U.S. Embassy in Suva, Fiji.

 Security screening procedures

-All visitors to the U.S. Embassy must follow certain security procedures.
-Any visitor who declines to be screened by U.S. Embassy security personnel will be unable to enter the embassy.
-To avoid delaying your entry and that of those in line behind you, please bring only what is required for your interview.
-Please do not bring luggage, including backpacks, to your appointment.
+Do not bring luggage, including backpacks, to your appointment.
 You will not be able to bring these items into the embassy, and there is no storage available at our offices.
 Mobile telephones and other telecommunication devices, electronic recording devices, and cameras are not allowed.
-Please turn them off, and leave them with the guards at the reception area.
+Turn these devices off and leave them with the guards at the reception area.
 They can be collected after your appointment.
 Any type of headwear, including baseball caps, must be removed while in the embassy.

 Attorneys are not permitted to accompany clients into the waiting room or to their interview.